katunopolis/repport/docs/MINIMAL_DEPLOYMENT_LIST.md

   - [NEW] Email verification endpoint implemented
   - [NEW] Password reset flow implemented (forgot-password and reset-password endpoints)
   - [NEW] Updated FastAPIUsers initialization for compatibility with current version
+  - [NEW] Fixed auth router prefix from "/auth/jwt" to "/auth" to correctly expose login/logout endpoints
+  - [NEW] Added custom logout endpoint to handle frontend logout requests
+  - [NEW] Added custom user management endpoints for admin dashboard
+  - [NEW] Added endpoint to list all users for admin users
+  - [NEW] Updated forgot-password and reset-password to use Body parameters for better security

 ### 2.4 Main Application
 - [x] FastAPI Application (`backend/app/main.py`)